 ALSO READ: 10 Things to stop buying to save more money

-These are things like clothes that we think will make us look smart, games consoles, PCs, overly advanced phones.
+These are things like clothes that we think will make us look smart, game consoles, PCs, and overly advanced phones.
 How much did your phone cost you?
 If you’re on a contract, then chances are you’ll be paying $700 or more for it.

 Now ask yourself how much more that phone really does than something for $300.
 Do you really need the fastest processor around?
 Considering that even an old phone can play everything in the app store?